Meghan Markle Is A Blushing Bride-To-Be In Chic White Coat For Photo Call With Prince Harry

 Speaking to reporters, Prince Harry said he’s “thrilled” to be marrying Meghan and added that he knew she was the one from the “very first time” they met, the Guardian reported.
 The Suits star also said she’s “very happy” about the engagement.

-36-year-old Meghan Markle has always been consistent with her impeccable sense of style and she did not disappoint when she made her first public appearance as Prince Harry’s fiancée.
+Thirty-six-year-old Meghan Markle has always been consistent with her impeccable sense of style, and she did not disappoint when she made her first public appearance as Prince Harry’s fiancée.
 She made her royal debut in a forest green dress from P.A.R.O.S.H., which she layered with a chic white coat from Line the Label, the Daily Mail wrote.
 She completed her elegantly regal look with beige heels from Aquazzura.

 Harry, on the other hand, donned a dark blue suit as he and Meghan walked the palace grounds holding hands.